CynthiaTong/advertise_dht/README.md

 ## To-dos

-   - Implement main dht class
+   - Investigate KadNode - how it bootstrap its initial network

-   - Implement network functions
+   - Look at KadNode's advertise and lookup methods, also Seattle's advertise library